RISHABHSINGH3006/Bank-Marketing-Prediction/README.md

-# Responsible AI - Classification Model Analysis
+# Classification Model Analysis

 ## Task Overview
-This project focuses on understanding and applying Responsible AI principles in decision-making processes.
+This project focuses on understanding and applying AI principles in decision-making processes.
 The goal is to build and analyze a classification model that predicts customer subscription to a term deposit based on marketing interactions.

 ## Learnings
-- The importance of Responsible AI in decision-making.
 - How to build a classification model using Python.
 - Techniques for analyzing feature importance in a classification model.
 - Methods to visualize and interpret model predictions.